 These breakfast cookies are supremely soft and chewy, just like “regular” cookies!
-They have the sweetness level of muffins (aka about half as sweet as “regular” cookies!), along with plenty of irresistible flavors from the juicy peaches, cozy spices, and sweet almond extract.
-I actually think they taste SO much better the second day, after they’ve been refrigerated for 24+ hours.
+They have the sweetness level of muffins (aka about half as sweet as “regular” cookies), along with plenty of irresistible flavors from the juicy peaches, cozy spices, and sweet almond extract.
+I actually think they taste much better the second day, after they’ve been refrigerated for 24+ hours.
 The spices and almond extract taste much stronger and a little sweeter, especially when chilled!
-Leftover cookies will keep for at least 1 week if stored in an airtight container in the refrigerator.
+Leftover cookies will keep for at least four days, if not closer to a week, if stored in an airtight container in the refrigerator.
 They freeze really well too!

 6tbsp (90mL)unsweetened vanilla almond milk, room temperature